 - 3.1 There are four classes of Honours degree classification: First, Upper Second, Lower Second and Third.
-A candidate on a four-year programme who has not met the requirements for the award of a third-class Honours degree may, subject to meeting the requirements, be eligible for the award of a Designated Degree or non-Honours Degree. - 3.2 Degree classification should be based on performance across the Honours programme as a whole, i.e. programme years 3 and 4 or years 3, 4 and 5. - 3.3 Only courses coded at level 3 and above will count towards degree classification. - 3.4 Students, on five-year degree programmes, graduating in 2021/22, whose studies during 2019/20 and 2020/21 were impacted by Covid-19, will have their degree classification based on both (i) the Grade Spectrum approach described in paragraphs 3.8 to 3.9 below and (ii) the Grade Point Average system as described in paragraphs 3.10 to 3.12 below.
-If the classifications differ, students will be awarded the higher of the two classifications. - 3.5 An Element of assessment is defined as any component of assessment which contributes a specified percentage of the overall assessment for a course or programme.
-Three examples of elements of assessment are (i) a 30 credit point course may be deemed equivalent to two elements of assessment (with a 15 credit point course being one element and a 45 credit point course being three elements), (ii) in a course that is assessed entirely by written examination comprising three essay questions, it may be decided that each essay question should amount to one element of assessment in terms of the Grade Spectrum, (iii) an end-of-programme oral or summative written examination such as a general paper may be assigned a specified number of elements of assessment. - 3.6 The overall grade for each course is used to determine overall degree classification with the credit values of each course determining their relative weightings.
+A candidate on a four-year programme who has not met the requirements for the award of a third-class Honours degree may, subject to meeting the requirements, be eligible for the award of a Designated Degree or non-Honours Degree. - 3.2 Degree classification should be based on performance across the Honours programme as a whole, i.e. programme years 3 and 4 or years 3, 4 and 5. - 3.3 Only courses coded at level 3 and above will count towards degree classification. - 3.4 Degree classification for students entering Honours on and after September 2020 will be based on the Grade Point Average system as described in paragraphs 3.7 to 3.9 below. - 3.5 The overall grade for each course is used to determine overall degree classification with the credit values of each course determining their relative weightings.
 In the case of zero credit-rated courses the relative weighting of this towards the determination of the overall award must be clearly stated to students.
-Where a course is a compulsory part of a programme but does not contribute to honours degree classification this must also be clearly stated to students - 3.7 If a student takes additional credits in PY3 and PY4 which are at level 3 or above, Schools will (i) have approved the extra credits and (ii) will have asked students to identify which of the 120 credits they wish to be included in their GPA calculation at the point at which the extra credits were chosen.
+Where a course is a compulsory part of a programme but does not contribute to honours degree classification this must also be clearly stated to students. - 3.6 If a student takes additional credits in PY3 and PY4 which are at level 3 or above, Schools will (i) have approved the extra credits and (ii) will have asked students to identify which of the 120 credits they wish to be included in their GPA calculation at the point at which the extra credits were chosen.
 Students cannot wait until they have their results to choose which courses can be included in the degree classification.
-However, if additional credits are taken in PY3 or PY4 to replace a failed non-compulsory course, both the fail grade from the non-compulsory course and the grade from the additional credit. - 3.8 The Grade Spectrum is expressed in terms of the proportion of the CGS grades achieved in those elements of assessment that are defined by the sponsoring School as contributing to the determination of classification in a given Honours programme. - 3.9 Degree classification based on the Grade Spectrum requires the following performance:
+However, if additional credits are taken in PY3 or PY4 to replace a failed non-compulsory course, both the fail grade from the non-compulsory course and the grade from the additional course will be used in the classification calculation.
+Students should be made aware of the implications of taking additional credit. - 3.7 The Grade Point Average (GPA) is determined by the CGS grades achieved in those elements of assessment that are defined by the sponsoring School(s) as contributing to the determination of classification in a given Honours programme. - 3.8 Details of the GPA bands associated with each honours degree classification are provided below.
+For students, who entered Honours in September 2020, whose studies were impacted, during the 2020/21 academic year, by Covid-19, the Universityhas agreed to widen the borderlines from 0.5 to 0.99 of a GPA point.
+This approach directly allows any student who might be eligible for an increase in classification to be considered at Examiners' Meetings.